DoctorKhan/The-Social-Game-Book/src/90_appendix/300_exercises_overview.md

-# Appendix B: Practical Exercises and Field Manuals
+# Your Phase 0 Toolkit: The Foundational Work of a World-Builder

 *This appendix contains all the practical exercises, protocols, and field manuals referenced throughout The Social Game.
-These exercises are designed to transform theoretical understanding into direct experience and practical skill.*
+These exercises are designed to transform theoretical understanding into direct experience and practical skill—they are the foundational work of building a new world.*

 ---